CrackedResearcher/moody-ai/README.md

 click the try now button below, like seriously. i want you to do this :)

-i put a lot of my heart into building this & if you don't try it, if you dont try it then it'd be unfair haha."
+i put a lot of my heart into building this & if you don't try it, then it'd be unfair haha."
 ```

 ___